iqubit-org/phoenix/README.md

 - `./experiments/output_uccsd/<compiler>_opt/all2all`: Output circuits by some `<compiler>` (E.g., Tetris, Phoenix) when performing its logical-level synthesis with Qiskit O3 optimization procedure on logical circuits

 *Remarks: We developed in the early beginning of 2024.
 Suprisingly the BSF algorithm within Phoenix utilized similar data structures and heuristic-optimization philosophy to Rustiq.
-Despite the accidential similarly,  our simplification goal and search strategy are distinct and involves a more sophisticated cost function.
+Despite the accidential similarity, our simplification goal and search strategy are distinct and involves a more sophisticated cost function.
 Even the BSF simplification algorithm alone outperforms Rustiq according to our further benchmarking in [./experiments/rebuttal.ipynb](./experiments/rebuttal.ipynb).*

 ## Copyright and License